Managing Embarrassing Facial Flushing & Redness

 Rosacea (pronounced roh-ZAY-sha), is a common inflammatory skin condition that usually only affects the face and eyes.
 Characterized by redness, pimples, and broken blood vessels, Rosacea is more common in fair-skinned people.
 It is often mistaken for adult acne.

-Common Rosacea Symptoms: Rosacea causes a range of symptoms that
+Common Rosacea Symptoms: Rosacea causes a range of symptoms that may include

 - Uncontrollable blushing